lpasqualis/cookiecutter-pypackage-lp/README.md

 Explanation
 -----------

-The decisions `cookiecutter-pypackage-minimal` makes should all be explained here.
+The decisions `cookiecutter-pypackage-lp` makes should all be explained here.

 ### README